Ubspy/Hackerman-bot/README.md

 # Hackerman bot
 This Discord bot has no particular functionality rather than fitting the needs of the author.
-Before starting the bot populate `/config/bot.js` with a token and prefix that the bot will use.
+Before starting the bot populate [`./config/bot-config.js`](./config/bot-config.js) with a token and prefix that the bot will use.

+## Starting
+`npm start` once [`/config/bot-config.js`](./config/bot-config.js) is populated.

 ## Current Functionality
 [`/src/commands/`](./src/commands/)